 Peter Kamau

-Born in 1979 at the foothills of Kilimambogo - locally known as Buffalo Mountain - in Kenya, Peter Kamau’s connection to the natural world began early.
-Raised by parents who were both primary school teachers, he grew up in an environment that valued learning, curiosity and respect for the land.
+Born at the foothills of Kilimambogo - locally known as Buffalo Mountain - in Kenya, Peter Kamau's connection to the natural world began at an early age.
+Raised by parents who were primary school teachers, he grew up in an environment that fostered learning, curiosity and a deep respect for nature.

-His first meaningful encounter with wildlife came during his primary school years through the Wildlife Clubs of Kenya (WCK).
-It was there that Peter first looked through a pair of binoculars to admire a bird - a simple moment of awe that quietly set his life’s direction.
-That early exposure grew into a lifelong passion for the wild and ultimately shaped his career in guiding and guide training.
+His first meaningful encounter with wildlife came during primary school through the Wildlife Clubs of Kenya (WCK).
+It was there that Peter first looked through a pair of binoculars to observe a simple yet transformative moment that quietly set the course for his life.
+That early experience sparked a lifelong passion for wildlife, conservation and guiding.

-Although his parents hoped he would pursue teaching, Peter followed his calling into tourism.
-After completing high school, he trained in Tour Guiding and Administration and later studied German at the Goethe-Institut, deepening his cultural understanding and strengthening his ability to connect with international travelers.
+Although his parents hoped he would follow in their footsteps and become a teacher, Peter chose a different path.
+After completing high school, he pursued a diploma in Tour Guiding and Administration before studying German at the Goethe-Institut, broadening his cultural understanding and strengthening his ability to connect with international travelers.

-Peter’s career in the bush has been both profound and demanding.
-He has tracked wounded lions in tall grass, been treed by elephant, rhino, and Cape buffalo, charged by hippos, stalked by hyena and wild dogs, and crossed crocodile-infested luggas in the Maasai Mara during anti-poaching and de-snaring patrols.
-These experiences shaped a guide with exceptional field skills, steady judgment and deep respect for wildlife.
+Peter's career has been both rewarding and demanding.
+Over the years, he has tracked wounded lions through tall grass, been treed by elephants, rhinos and Cape buffalo, charged by hippos, stalked by hyenas and African wild dogs and crossed crocodile-infested luggas in the Maasai Mara while conducting anti-poaching and de-snaring patrols.
+These experiences forged a guide with exceptional fieldcraft, calm decision-making under pressure and a profound respect for wildlife and wilderness.

-Peter’s work extends beyond guiding into conservation and community engagement.
-He has been actively involved in habitat restoration, reforestation, anti-poaching patrols, wildlife rescue operations and citizen science initiatives including MaKenya (Mammal Atlas Kenya) and Kenya Birds Trend.
-He has collaborated closely with Kenya Wildlife Service, David Sheldrick Wildlife Trust, Mara Conservancy, and other conservation partners.
-He has travelled across Europe visiting The Netherlands and Cyprus and The USA for training and conferences.
+Beyond guiding and training, Peter is deeply committed to conservation and community engagement.
+He has participated in habitat restoration, reforestation projects, anti-poaching patrols, wildlife rescue operations, and citizen science initiatives, including MaKenya (Mammal Atlas Kenya) and Kenya Birds Trend.
+Throughout his career, he has collaborated with organizations such as the Kenya Wildlife Service, David Sheldrick Wildlife Trust, Mara Conservancy and other conservation partners.

 Home location: Kenya